-Selling more retail is one of the fastest ways to boost your profits, so here are 3 ways to become an expert in retail sales in the hair and beauty industry.
+Selling more retail is one of the fastest ways to boost your profits so here are three ways to become an expert in retail sales in the hair and beauty industry.

 1. Know what you’re selling

-You may not have been trained in sales, but by providing your clients with expert product advice you’ll find your retails sales will naturally increase.
+You may not have been trained in sales, but by providing your clients with expert product advice you’ll find your retail sales will naturally increase.

 Be the expert

 Knowing the ins and outs of the products you use and sell will dramatically increase your confidence in recommending them.
-There are a number of products available, so focus on learning more about a couple of products each week.
-Trying them can really help the learning process too.
+There are many products available, so focus on learning more about a couple of products each week.
+Trying them can help the learning process too.

 If you’re genuinely selling products that are beneficial to your clients, then it won’t come across as a sales pitch.
 You don’t need to put a sales hat on, just speak about the products in a way that feels natural to you and your clients.
 If you take this approach you can have confidence that you’re adding value to your clients rather than trying to make more money.